kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 kubectl apply -f my-manifest-using-my-image:unique-tag
 ```

+**Note**: The Kubernetes default pull policy is `IfNotPresent` unless
+the image tag is `:latest` in which case the default policy is `Always`.
+`IfNotPresent` causes the Kubelet to skip pulling an image if it already exists.
+If you want those images loaded into node to work as expected, please:

+- don't use a `:latest` tag

+and / or:

+- specify `imagePullPolicy: IfNotPresent` or `imagePullPolicy: Never` on your container(s).

+See [Kubernetes imagePullPolicy][Kubernetes imagePullPolicy] for more information.

 ## Building Images

 kind runs a local Kubernetes cluster by using Docker containers as "nodes".